Yahapi/ajv-validate/README.md

 ### sortOptions

-In the case you want to specify sort options in an url like this `?sort=a,-b` you can use the schema keyword `sortOptions`.
+When you specify sort order in an url like this `?sort=a,-b` you can use the schema keyword `sortOptions` to validate which sorts are allowed.
 Example:

 ```js
 const schema = {
   type: 'object',